RadLuli/Ampersand/DEFS/__kitchen.md

 TODO: I still don't know if it's worth keeping each map independent or to assume right away that all the recorded interpretations of a book will be parts of the same mesh.
 Information overload vs. access to all meshes.

+The open nature of annotations naturally allows books and meshes to be referenced in other books and meshes.
+How to combine all this information avoiding excess, redundancy or recursion?
+The same goes for both direct references to books and meshes, as well as indirect references.
+One idea might be to use a point structure such as “pagerank” to assign relevance in the information landscape.
+Something similar to the academic impact factor.

 ## 6 Notes
 *join with 5 Mesh?*